 To date, GEF LME:LEARN's direct involvement has actively supported LME/ICM/MPA projects in three regional dialogue processes - in Africa, Latin America and the Caribbean, and Asia.
 Each Regional Network is chaired by an organization anchored in each region and appointed for one year, they are guided by IOC Sub-Regional Commissions (Cartagena, Bangkok, Nairobi) and coordinated by the IOC-PCU Team with the support of regional coordinators.

-More specifically, Regional Networks work on the prioritization of training needs, identify and prioritize the twinning opportunities within and across regions; identify scientific research needs and support that could be pooled within or across regions; identify means for stronger involvement of science and university communities in the regional networks; and finally, they establish the “Inter-project Collaboration Opportunities” (ICO) mechanism.
+More specifically, Regional Networks work on the prioritization of training needs, identify and prioritize the twinning opportunities within and across regions; identify scientific research needs and support that could be pooled within or across regions; identify means for stronger involvement of science and university communities in the regional networks; and finally, they utilise the “Inter-project Collaboration Opportunities” (ICO) mechanism

 Regional Network Annual Meetings are convened twice a year which are great opportunities to ensure the sustainability of LME projects beyond their implementation period, as they offer a space to discuss a number of regional LME governance issues.

 By assuring a solid and engaged foundation of partners, regional networking sets the stage for the implementation of the three other LME:LEARN’s workstreams focusing on developing projects’ management capacities, managing knowledge and reaching out to new public and private partners.